 These rock-cut caves are home to the largest prayer hall (Chaityagrihas) in India and are primarily famous for the Ekvira temple that is located inside the caves.
 There are several rock-cut columns with intricate carvings and inscriptions inside these prayer halls along with fine sculptures of males, females, and animals.

 It is said that it took a long time to build this exquisite cave and the temple.
-The construction started in the 2nd century BC and ultimately was completed in the 10th century, with brake between 2nd century AD and 5th century AD.
-The entire caves have been built using a single design except for three excavations and the construction was funded by the people, from all professions.
+The construction started in the 2nd century BC and ultimately was completed in the 10th century, with brake between the 2nd century AD and the 5th century AD.
+The entire caves have been built using a single design except for three excavations and the construction was funded by people, from all professions.

 Here, you will find a huge 15-meter pillar and a temple that is dedicated to Goddess Ekvira.
 Apart from that, these caves also house a Buddhist monastery that has been assumed to have been built around 2nd century BC.
 The cave consists of 16 excavations out of which 8 are Chaityagrihas, the largest being 37.87 m long, 13.87 m wide, and 14.02 high.

 You can reach Pune or Mumbai in Maharashtra and then take a state transport bus or taxi to reach Lonavala.
 From Lonavala, you can take a taxi to Karla caves and climb the 150 steps to reach this cave temple.

 Personally, I loved how huge and detailed this cave was and really found its artwork fascinating.

 Pandavleni Caves | Maharashtra

 Pandavleni caves feature as one of the best Nashik Tourist places but surprisingly they are not very popular with the locals.
 They are a group of 24 caves that have sculptures and carvings outside the cave and inscriptions on the inside of the cave.